Skip to main content

 Tasks

-2. Configuring DNS hostnames for each service instance
+2. Configuring DNS hostnames for each service instance.

-3. Creating a Named ACL
+3. Creating a Named ACL.

-4. Creating a DNS Config Profile with recursion enabled
+4. Creating a DNS Config Profile with recursion enabled.

-6. Validating recursive DNS on a client
+6. Verifying recursive DNS resolution on a client.

 We do not have any DNS Service Instances ready to use yet.
 We can use our two online BloxOne Hosts as DNS nameservers for our clients.
 Create two DNS Service Instances for each of our BloxOne Hosts oph1.techblue.net and oph2.techblue.net.
 Name the Service Instances Techblue DNS service 1 and Techblue DNS service 2.